how to make a podcast

 Then record and edit your first podcasts

-• Once you're satisfied, find the web host whose terms and conditions suit you best
+• Once you're happy, find the host whose terms of use suit you best.

-2. Once you're satisfied, find the web host whose terms of use suit you best
+2. Once you're happy, find a host whose terms of use suit you best.

-• Hosting companies offer subscriptions based on the number of hours of recordings, or the weight of the files you plan to upload to their servers.
+• Hosts offer subscriptions based on the number of recording hours or the size of the files you plan to upload to their servers.

-3. Hosting companies offer subscriptions based on the number of hours of recordings, or the weight of the files you plan to upload to their servers.
+3. Hosting providers offer subscriptions based on the number of recording hours or the size of the files you plan to upload to their servers.

-They then provide you with the link to your podcast's RSS feed, which you can submit to the distribution platforms (if your host doesn't do it himself).
+They then provide you with the RSS feed link for your podcast, which you can submit to distribution platforms (if your host doesn't do it themselves).

 1 of 3